gbmitchell/math4610/HW5/problem_7.md

 will produce an executable **jacobiParallel.exe** that can be executed.

 **Description/Purpose:** This routine will solve a linear system Ax=b by use of Jacobi iteration.
-Jacobi iteration provides an alternative way to solve a linear system.
-Iterative methods are an alternative to direct methods such as Gauss Elimination and LU Decomposition.
+This version of Jacobi iteration uses opemMP to execute matrix vector operations in parallel in an effort to decrease the amount of time it takes to compute a solution.

 **Input:** There are six inputs needed in this case to solve the problem Ax=b.
 A square matrix A, a vector of unkown values x, a vector of given values b, a tol for error, a maxiter value to stop infinite loops, and a value to indicate the size of the matrix and vectors.
 The matrix and vectors are passed to the routine by reference.